jordynMcginnis/crypto-chart/README.md

 ## Generating Dynamic `<meta>` Tags on the Server

 Since Create React App doesn’t support server rendering, you might be wondering how to make `<meta>` tags dynamic and reflect the current URL.
-To solve this, we recommend to add placeholders into the is featur/facebook.github.io/jest/blog/2016/09/01/jest-15.html) of Jest so if you heard bad things about it years ago, give it another try.

-Jest is a Node-based runner.
-This means that the tests always run in a Node environment and not in a real browser.
-This lets us enable fast iteration speed and prevent flakiness.

-While Jest provides browser globals such as `window` thanks to [jsdom](https://github.com/tmpvar/jsdom), they are only approximations of the real browser behavior.
+To solve est provides browser globals such as `window` thanks to [jsdom](https://github.com/tmpvar/jsdom), they are only approximations of the real browser behavior.
 Jest is intended to be used for unit tests of your logic and your components rather than the DOM quirks.

 We recommend that you use a separate tool for browser end-to-end tests if you need them.
 They are beyond the scope of Create React App.